WCAD begins accepting 2022 exemption applications January 1

-Inspection reports for the 2020 exemptions were distributed with the notification letters last July, with instructions that issues in the report must be addressed by April 30, 2021 to be eligible for the 2021 tax exemption.
-If you would like to confirm that all issues have been adequately addressed, please contact staff by April 1 to request an early re-inspection.
-If the 2021 inspection indicates unaddressed items from 2020, applicants may address the Historic Preservation Commission (HPC) at its meeting on May 18 at 6:00 p.m. in the City Council Chambers, when it will review all exemption applications and make its recommendation.
-Please contact Kerstin Harding at email@example.com if:
+Inspection reports for the 2021 exemptions were distributed with the notification letters last July, with instructions that issues in the report must be addressed by April 30 to be eligible for the 2022 tax exemption.
+If the 2022 inspection indicates unaddressed items from 2021, applicants may address the Historic Preservation Commission (HPC) at its May meeting , when it will review all exemption applications and make its recommendation.
+Please contact Kerstin Harding at firstname.lastname@example.org if:

 - Your Project requires a Certificate of Appropriateness.

 - Your project is extensive and you wish to propose a phased work plan for completion.

 The partial tax exemption program for historically significant properties was created in 1982.
 The program is administered jointly by the City of Round Rock Planning Department and the Williamson Central Appraisal District (WCAD).
 Under this program, property owners receive a 75% exemption of municipal property taxes.

 The program encourages owners of historic properties to use money saved on taxes to provide regular maintenance and/or repair to their historic structures.
 The overall benefit to Round Rock is the long-term preservation of the City’s historic resources.
 The full text of the program ordinance can be found in Zoning and Development Code Section 10-57.

 Properties with historic zoning, and even some that don’t have historic zoning but have historical significance may apply for a partial exemption of City property taxes.

 - The property must be deemed “historically significant.”
 Please refer to Zoning and Development Code Section 10-57 (f) for criteria to determine historic significance

 - The property must include at least one man-made structure (no vacant lots)